balancer/scaffold-balancer-v3/README.md

 </details>

+Looking at monorepo, one sees that `onSwap()` is ultimately called within a `swap()` call in the [`Vault.sol`](https://github.com/balancer/balancer-v3-monorepo/blob/9bc5618d7717dfbafd3cfbf025e7d3317ad7cacb/pkg/vault/contracts/Vault.sol#L327).

+Essentially, the `onSwap()` call carries the custom pool logic that the vault queries to understand how much of the requested token the swap should return.

+This step can vary between custom pool variations.
+To paint a contrast, a simple implementation can be seen within this `ConstantPricePool` example, where the amount swapped in is simply the amount swapped out (see toggle below).

 Whereas you can begin to see the endless possibilities that exist when you take a look at the [WeightedPool implementation](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/pool-weighted/contracts/WeightedPool.sol#L100-L126).

 There you can see that the return value is dependent on the `SwapKind` and ultimately uses the `WeightedMath` functions to respect the invariant and other details for WeightedPools.